 - Lucy Koechlin, Senior Lecturer, Institute of Social Anthropology, University of Basel

-- Scott Newton, Senior Lecturer, School of Law, SOAS University of London
+- Scott Newton, Reader in Laws of Central Asia, School of Law, SOAS University of London

 - Alena Ledeneva, Professor of Politics and Society, School of Slavonic and East European Studies, University College London